 Harassment/bullying is unacceptable conduct that is deliberate, severe, and repeated (conduct that falls under the following categories that is not repetitive may, at the discretion of the principal, still be subject to the same consequences/sanctions as ongoing conduct).
-Harassment/bullying occurs when an individual is subjected to treatment that is hostile, offensive, or intimidating based on such factors as an individual's sex, race, religion, color, national origin, or physical or mental ability.
+Harassment/bullying occurs when an individual is subjected to treatment that is hostile, offensive, or intimidating based on (but not limited to) such factors as an individual's sex, race, religion, color, national origin, or physical or mental ability.
 Harassment/bullying can occur any time during the school, school related, activities, and outside the school.
 It includes, but is not limited to, any of the following:

-Verbal Harassment/Bullying: Derogatory, demeaning or inflammatory posters, cartoons, written words, drawings, pictures, web pages or gestures;

-Sexual Harassment/Bulling: Unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature.
-Such conduct includes, but is not limited to, the following: sexually demeaning comments, sexual statements, or jokes; suggestive or obscene letters, phone calls, texts, or email; deliberate, unlawful physical touching; leering, gesture, or display of sexually suggestive objects or pictures.

-Cyber Harassment/Bullying: Willful and repeated harm inflicted on other persons through various forms of electronic media; provocative material, pictures, images, or attempts to be harmful or cruel to another student or individual through offensive electronic distribution using a cell phone, camera, the Internet, or other electronic devices; or sexting (the sending, receiving, or forwarding of sexually explicit messages, photographs, or images between digital devices or the sharing of such communication with others).
+- A. Verbal Harassment/Bullying: Derogatory, demeaning, or inflammatory words, whether oral, written, or electronic; - B. Physical Harassment/Bullying: Unwanted physical touching, contact, assault, deliberate impeding or blocking of movements, or intimidating interference with normal work or movement; - C. Visual Harassment/Bullying: Derogatory, demeaning or inflammatory posters, cartoons, written words, drawings, pictures, web pages or gestures; - D. Sexual Harassment/Bullying: Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Such conduct includes, but is not limited to, the following: sexually demeaning comments, sexual statements, or jokes; suggestive or obscene letters, phone calls, texts, or e-mail; deliberate, unlawful physical touching; leering, gesture, or display of sexually suggestive objects or pictures. - E. Cyber-Harassment/Bullying: Willful and repeated harm inflicted on other persons through various forms of electronic media; provocative material, pictures, images, or attempts to be harmful or cruel to another student or individual through offensive electronic distribution using a cell phone, camera, the internet, or other electronic devices; or sexting (the sending, receiving, or forwarding of sexually explicit messages, photographs or images between digital devices or the sharing of such communication with others).

-Any individual seeing or hearing about any incident of harassment/bullying is encouraged to follow the procedures below.
-If the harassment/bullying stems from the principal, the person being harassed/bullied is to contact the pastor and the Regional Director or superintendent in cases of diocesan schools.
+- F. Hazing: Any method of initiation, pastime, or amusement engaged in with respect to a student organization which causes, or is likely to cause, bodily danger or physical harm, or tends to degrade or disgrace a student attending the school.
+May be a one-time occurrence and not be ongoing. - Any individual seeing or hearing about any incident of harassment/bullying is encouraged to follow the procedures below.
+If the harassment/bullying stems from the principal, the person being harassed/bullied is to contact the pastor and the Regional Director or Superintendent.

-The following procedures are to be followed for filing and investigating a harassment/bullying claim:
+The following procedures are to be followed for lodging and investigating a claim of harassment/bullying: